jspranklemusic/RoadWhiz/README.md

 # RoadWhiz
 How far can you go?
 Can you successfully navigate without crashing?
-A vanilla Javascript driving game for desktop. (beta version)
+A vanilla Javascript driving game for desktop.
+A playable version is available here: https://road-whiz.netlify.app/ (beta version)

 ## Usage
 Note: this is a beta version.
 The game stops after 5 levels, and there are some issues with bounds checking.